I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 When you shorten the cane, it has more energy for blooms.

-might also be suckers coming from the rootstock
+they might be suckers coming from the rootstock

 (see also SUCKERS)